MoHampton/100-days-of-Code2/log.md

 **Today's Progress**: SharePoint Designer Training Day 3

 **Thoughts** Had a crack at designing a portal page.
 It was hard to wrapped my mind around the company template and not to be able to write simple HTML and CSS code to change the layout.
 However, I understand how this could be useful for employees.
-It eleminates code and provides drop and drag options similar to a Content Management System (CMS) similar to Wordpress and Drupal.
+It eliminates code and provides drop and drag options similar to a Content Management System (CMS) similar to Wordpress and Drupal.

 ---

 ### Day 22: December 10, 2017

-**Today's Progress**: Flexbox Zombiies
+**Today's Progress**: Flexbox Zombies

 **Thoughts** I had a pretty busy weekend due to holiday functions but I'm back today.
 I'm running on very little sleep, so a fun game seemed more pleasing than reading documentation or breaking something.
 Today I start to learn flexbox!